jozefg/blog/posts/2014-02-10-types-kinds-and-sorts.markdown

     foo = ???
 ```

-Clearly this makes now sense, there is no value whose type is `Maybe`.
+Clearly this makes no sense, there is no value whose type is `Maybe`.

 This hints that we want something corresponding to a type system at the type level.
 Something to ensure that all the types we write make some sort of sense.
 For example,